 |---|---|---|---|

 Insurance changes the math but not the recommendation.
-Comprehensive coverage usually pays for repair at a $0 deductible and for replacement against your deductible (typically $250–$500).
-See the full insurance guide in Does Insurance Cover Windshield Repair in Alberta?
+See Does Insurance Cover Windshield Repair in Alberta?

 When replacement is genuinely needed

 The damage is in the driver's critical viewing area.
-Even a perfectly done repair leaves a faint mark — usually invisible from outside, barely noticeable inside.
-Perfect is rare.
-If the repaired mark would sit directly in your forward-facing line of sight, it becomes a distraction, and in rare cases a compliance issue under the Alberta Traffic Safety Act's vehicle defect rules.
+Even a perfectly done repair leaves a faint mark.
+If the mark would sit directly in your forward-facing line of sight, it becomes a distraction.

 The chip already has a crack leg longer than 75 mm.
 Star breaks with long legs behave unpredictably under Calgary's freeze-thaw cycles.
-You can inject resin into a 50 mm leg reliably; beyond that, the crack tends to run again within weeks.
+Beyond that, the crack tends to run again within weeks.

 The damage is within 50 mm of any edge.
 Edge chips stress-concentrate as the windshield flexes — chassis twist on Stoney Trail, torque from a pothole on Glenmore.
 They tend to run fast and often spiderweb within one winter.